elastic/elasticsearch-py/CONTRIBUTING.md

   the same as tags of `docker.elastic.co/elasticsearch/elasticsearch` such as `8.0.0-SNAPSHOT`, `7.x-SNAPSHOT`, etc. Defaults to the same `*-SNAPSHOT` version as the branch.
-- `TEST_SUITE`: Determines how to configure Elasticsearch either by running without any non-free features or by beginning a Platinum license.
-Possible options are `free` and `platinum`.
-Defaults to `free` as there are fewer test cases.

 **NOTE: You don't need to run the live integration tests for all changes.
 If you don't have Elasticsearch running locally the integration tests will be skipped.**